Table of Contents

-- Intestinal anthrax: By ingestion of anthrax spores, severe enteritis can occur.
-This ends lethally in most cases due to the toxemia.
+- Intestinal anthrax: Severe enteritis can occur by the ingestion of anthrax spores.
+This ends in death in most cases due to the toxemia.

-All 3 forms of anthrax can lead to sepsis with lethal outcome.
+All 3 forms of anthrax can lead to sepsis with fatal outcomes.

 Laboratory diagnosis of anthrax

-Depending on the kind of infection, the content of serous cysts in skin anthrax, sputum in pulmonary anthrax, and feces in intestinal anthrax can be used as test material.
+The content of serous cysts in skin anthrax, sputum in pulmonary anthrax, and feces in intestinal anthrax can be used as test material depending on the kind of infection.
 Tests must only take place in S3 laboratories.
-Simple culture mediums with aerobic conditions are being used.
+Simple culture mediums with aerobic conditions are used.

-The colony morphology of Bacillus anthrax taking the form of harsh colonies with curly branches at the edges, which are also called ‘head of Medusa’ is typical.
+B. anthracis colonies have curly branches at the edges, which are also called the ‘head of Medusa’.
 In microscopy, the bacteria appear as box-like rod cells with central endospores which are arranged in long chains (‘bamboo stick’).

-Suspicion of illness, disease, and death by anthrax are subject to mandatory reporting.
-Moreover, reporting is mandatory in case of the detection of Bacillus anthrax.
+Suspicion of illness, disease, and death by anthrax is subject to mandatory reporting.
+Moreover, reporting is mandatory in case of the detection of the pathogen.

 Therapy for anthrax infections

 Upon suspicion of anthrax, high-dose antibiotic therapy with penicillin G, ciprofloxacin, or tetracyclines should be started.
-In bioterrorist assaults, ciprofloxacin is preferred because resistances can be transferred from B. cereus to anthrax in the laboratory.
+In bioterrorist assaults, ciprofloxacin is preferred because resistance can be transferred from B. cereus to B. anthracis in the laboratory.

 New antibiotics found to be effective against anthrax include levofloxacin, daptomycin, gatifloxacin, and dalbavancin.
 Newer therapies like peptides, bacteriophages enzymes, monoclonal antibodies, etc. are being evaluated